Skip to Content

 Never smoke inside your man cave unless all fuel has been removed and no car is present.
 If you want to grill, you’ll need to open the door and step outside — consider adding an awning or other protection to keep you out of the weather.

-Never use propane, kerosene, butane, or charcoal indoors, even with the door open.
+Never use propane, kerosene, butane, or charcoal indoors, even with open doors.
 Toxic gases can build up and become dangerous or even deadly.
-Better to brave the elements than the emergency room.
+It is better to brave the elements than the emergency room.

 See more garage makeover ideas on this page.